KUHLwasStolen/E92dashModEnder3Display/README.md

 # E92dashModEnder3Screen
 Chaotic name, simple mission.
 I have the old LCD from my Creality Ender 3 Pro, which I don't need anymore, because I'm running it headless with Klipper and I want to use it to display some additional information on the dash of my BMW E92.
+Additionally the project comes with an optional/modular data logger addon, to record the sniffed telemetry data.

 The project should be compatible with all cars from the E9x series, but I only have access to an E92, which is why I named the repository like that.